darbinreyes/subparprogrammer/servers/http/README.md

 ** The comments in this file are useful.
 ** The guide instructs you to comment out a single line in httpd-userdir.conf.
 * DONE with configuration.
 Lastly, restart apache with "sudo apachectl restart".
+* NEXT: Read optional steps in tutorial in case that’s useful.

 # Using the nano editor.